openSUSE/news-o-o/_posts/2011-04-04-people-of-opensuse-per-jessen.markdown

 #### What is your favorite food and drink?

-Käsespätzle mit Röstzwiebel.
-Ittinger Klosterbräu.
+KÃ¤sespÃ¤tzle mit RÃ¶stzwiebel.
+Ittinger KlosterbrÃ¤u.
 Erdinger Dunkelweiss.

 #### Favorite game or console (in your childhood and nowadays)?